wadmiraal/wadmiraal.net/jekyll-src/_posts/2018-01-08-why-tdd-in-drupal8-matters.markdown

   public function testMe3() {
     $this->assertTrue(true, "It works");
   }

+  public function testMe4() {
+    $this->assertTrue(true, "It works");
+  }

+  public function testMe5() {
+    $this->assertTrue(true, "It works");
+  }
 </code></pre>

 And run the tests again.
 This time, the results are as follows:

-* 420ms for the unit test
+* 452ms for the unit test
-* 2.68 seconds for the kernel test
+* 4.19 seconds for the kernel test
-* 29.07 seconds for the functional test
+* 49.31 seconds for the functional test

 You see where I'm going with this.
 If you want any reasonable amount of test coverage _and_ run those tests frequently, functional tests are a no-go.
+Just 5 test methods already take close to 1 minute, and it's not even testing anything yet!
+For me, any test suite that takes longer than 30s is too long for TDD (and that's _already_ very long, IMHO&mdash;just try it: sit still for 30s staring at your terminal; now imagine doing that every 2 to 5 minutes).
 I cannot conceive that all those bloggers giving TDD examples using functional tests are actually practicing what they preach.
-It's no way to program, at least not in true TDD fashion.
+It's no way to do true TDD.
+Of course, these examples are not _bad_, per-se.
+Just don't go claiming it's the way to do TDD, discouraging newcomers from adopting the practice.

 ## TDD is all about speed